stevenbauermn/scripts/Ansible/README.md

 ![Metricbeat Dashboard](./Images/metricbeat_dashboard.png)

-### Metricbeat was successfully sengin data to the ELK stack the screenshots above
+### Metricbeat was successfully sending data to the ELK stack the screenshots above

 ## **Thank you for checking this out, I learned a lot in creating it!**